googlecreativelab/aiexperiments-ai-duet/README.md

 python server.py
 ```

-Then to build and install the front-end Javascript code, first make sure you have [Node.js](https://nodejs.org) and [webpack](https://webpack.github.io/) installed.
+Then to build and install the front-end Javascript code, first make sure you have [Node.js](https://nodejs.org) 6 or above and [webpack](https://webpack.github.io/) installed.
 And then install of the dependencies of the project and build the code by typing the following in the terminal:

 ```bash
 cd static